 The Stage 1 Development will include the construction of potable water infrastructure to and on the Airport Site.
-The primary connection point will be located at the boundary of the Airport Site at Elizabeth Drive.
+The primary connection point is expected to be located at the boundary of the Airport Site at Elizabeth Drive.
 Other connection locations may be identified in consultation with utility providers.